McSpace/meter-pwa/BACKEND_SUPABASE.md

     .from('audio')
     .getPublicUrl(filePath)

-  // Get duration (если доступно в metadata) const duration = await getAudioDuration(audioBlob)
+  // Get duration (if available in metadata) const duration = await getAudioDuration(audioBlob)

   // Save to DB